Petraeus urges travel ban be settled quickly

-Washington (CNN)Former CIA director David Petraeus on Wednesday urged that the Trump administration's travel ban be resolved quickly and suggested that it could serve as a propaganda tool by Islamic extremists.
+Washington (CNN)Former CIA director David Petraeus on Wednesday urged that the Trump administration's travel ban be resolved quickly and suggested that it could serve as a propaganda tool for Islamic extremists.

 "The sooner we can figure out what additional steps need to be added to the process to ensure we double and triple check to ensure civilians coming to our country" aren't going to do any harm, the better, Petraeus told the House Armed Services Committee.